websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-settings/managing-site-urls/configuring-your-sites-friendly-url.md

 ## Updating Your Instance's Home URL

-If you add a friendly URL for your instance's Home Page, you should update your instance's Home URL field so that page requests to `http://localhost:8080` redirect properly:
+If you add a friendly URL for your instance's Home Page, you should update your instance's Home URL field so that page requests to `http://localhost:8080` redirect properly: <!-- What is a Home URL?
+Do I HAVE to do this?
+What does it impact? -->

 1. Open the Product Menu and go to *Control Panel* &rarr; *Configuration* &rarr; *Instance Settings*.
 1. Select *Instance Configuration* under the Platform heading and click the *General* link.